INTRODUCTORY PHYSICS COURSES

 - Detailed course listings may be found in the Physics section of ExploreCourses.

-- For those trying to determine whether they should take the 40 or 60 series courses, an online Placement Diagnostic is offered during the summer to assist students in determining which course is best suited to their background.
+- For those trying to determine whether they should take the 40 or 60 series courses, an online Placement Diagnostic that is offered during the academic year to assist students in determining which course is best suited to their background.
 Note that it is possible to major in Physics or Engineering Physics taking either the 40 or the 60 series.